Verbosity: Style advice

 In contrast to advice against verbosity, some editors and style experts suggest that maxims such as "omit needless words" are unhelpful.
 It may be unclear which words are unnecessary, or where advice against prolixity may harm writing.
 In some cases a degree of repetition and redundancy, or use of figurative language and long or complex sentences can have positive effects on style or communicative effect.

-In nonfiction writing, experts suggest that a balance must be struck between, on one hand removing excessive elements that do not aid communication, versus unduly terse style on the other hand, which fails to make its meaning clear.
-Law professor Neil Andrews suggests that in the writing of legal decisions, for example, "A balance must be struck between judgments which are inadequately reasoned and too terse, cryptic and formulaic, and decisions (especially when multiple judgments are given by an appellate court) which are too long and difficult to unravel."
-In such cases attention should be paid to the argument underlying a conclusion, so that the language used strikes a balance between simplicity and precision.
+In nonfiction writing, experts suggest that both concision and clarity are important: Elements that do not improve communication should be removed without rendering a style that is "too terse" to be clear, as similarly advised by law professor Neil Andrews on the writing and reasoning of legal decisions.
+In such cases, attention should be paid to a conclusion's underlying argument so that the language used is both simple and precise.

 A number of writers advise against excessive verbosity in fiction.
 For example, Mark Twain (1835–1910) wrote "generally, the fewer the words that fully communicate or evoke the intended ideas and feelings, the more effective the communication."
-Similarly Ernest Hemingway (1899–1961), the 1954 Nobel laureate for literature, defended his concise style against a charge by William Faulkner that he "had never been known to use a word that might send the reader to the dictionary."
+Similarly Ernest Hemingway (1899–1961), the 1954 Nobel laureate for literature, defended his concise style against a charge by William Faulkner, the 1949 laureate, that he "had never been known to use a word that might send the reader to the dictionary."
 Hemingway responded by saying, "Poor Faulkner.
 Does he really think big emotions come from big words?
 He thinks I don't know the ten-dollar words.
 I know them all right.
 But there are older and simpler and better words, and those are the ones I use."